-2.5 Deformation parcel tracking
+2.4 Deformation parcel tracking

-- 295 Six pairs of S1 scenes from 21 to 26 January, 2015 (one image pair per day) surrounding the N-ICE2015 campaign is region are used to construct ice deformation histories history for drifting ice parcels based on the sea ice sea-ice drift algorithm developed by Korosov and Rampal (2017).
-Sea ice Sea-ice deformation is calculated from line integrals as described in e.g., Buollion and Rampal (2015) and Itkin et al (2017) and further filtered for noise.
-Sea ice Sea-ice drift is calculated on a 400 m-regularly-spaced grid and deformation on the corresponding triangular grid.
-The deformation is classified tostates are classified as: no - 300 deformation, divergence and convergence.
-The rectangular parcels are initiated on the first day of the image sequence on a regular grid with centroids spaced by 300 m and with a size at a size of 120 by 120 km.
+Six pairs of \$1 scenes from 21 to 26 January, 2015 (one image pair per day) surrounding the N-ICE2015 campaign is used to construct ice deformation histories for drifting ice parcels based on the sea ice drift algorithm developed by Korosov and Rampal (2017).
+Sea ice deformation is calculated from line integrals as described in e.g. Buollion and Rampal (2015) and Itkin et al (2017) and further filtered for noise.
+Sea ice drift is calculated on a 400 m-regularly-spaced grid and deformation on the corresponding triangular grid.
+The deformation is classified to: no deformation, divergence and convergence.
+The rectangular parcels are initiated on the first day of the sequence on a regular grid with centroids spaced by 300 m and with a size 120 by 120 km.
 Initially, all parcels are undeformed.
-For each next subsequent day the parcels move with the average velocity of the drift calculated inside of the within 300 m radius around of each parcel centroid.
-Each At every step, each ice parcel accumulates at every step counts of each deformation class -based on the average value inside the 150 m radius from the centroid.
-Finally, based on the total number of counts, every - 305 parcel is classified into undeformed, predominantly convergence, predominantly divergence or a mix of both.
-Such Lagrangian parcel product is These Lagrangian parcel products are then gridded onto a 100 m grid, based on the nearest neighbor value.
-In the six days that the parcels are tracked of parcel tracking, the ice pack undergoes vigorous episodic deformation limited to several active linear kinematic features (LKFs).
-The effects of this recent deformation can then be visually compared with the classification results, thus examining the ability of the classification in recognizing to recognize the most recently formed - 310 surface features created by ice deformation ice deformation features.
+For each next day the parcels move with the average velocity of the drift calculated inside of the 300 m radius around each parcel centroid.
+Each ice parcel accumulates at every step counts of each deformation class, based on the average value inside the 150 m radius from the centroid.
+Finally, based on the total number of counts, every parcel is classified into undeformed, predominantly convergence, predominantly divergence or a mix of both.
+Such Lagrangian parcel product is then gridded onto a 100 m grid, based on the nearest neighbor value.
+In the six days that the

+250 parcels are tracked, the ice pack undergoes vigorous deformation limited to several active linear kinematic features (LKFs).
+The effects of this recent deformation can then be visually compared with the classification results, thus examining the ability of the classification in recognizing the most recently formed surface features created by ice deformation.